 7. Waitomo Glowworm Caves

 The Waitomo Glowworm Caves are one of those ultimate bucket list items.
 New Zealand is the only place in the world where you can see glowworms in their natural environment.
 The caves are located a couple hours south of Auckland.
-The glowworms will blow your mind!
+The trek into the glowworm caves will blow your mind!
 I must caution you, however, these tours are not suitable for all children.
-If you have very small children or some that can’t be still and quiet, please don’t take them to the caves.
+If your children are very small or can’t be still and quiet, please don’t take them to the caves.
 If, however, your children are at least elementary school age or have adventurous spirits, this is a must do!
 Check out this post for more in-depth information about the glowworm caves.

 8. Play in the Park